mwmuni/kivy-stubs-pycharm/README.md

 - It's not working, what do I do?
   - DO NOT put `/path/to/kivy-stubs-pycharm/kivy` as this will not work!
   - This was tested using PyLance and MyPy.
 Try those if you're haveing trouble.

+## Additional PyCharm Stubs
+If you have more PyCharm stubs for Kivy than this repo, please make a pull request!